 Why use xanthan gum?
-It’s a must have in a lot of low carb baked goods, especially breads.
-Xanthan gum helps hold all of the ingredients together, unlike some other gluten free breads that end up looking like a pile of crumbs.
-A small amount of xanthan gum can go a long way: You only need about a half a teaspoon for most recipes.
+It’s a must-have in a lot of low carb baked goods, especially bread.
+Xanthan gum helps hold all of the ingredients together, unlike some other gluten-free breads that end up looking like a pile of crumbs.
+A small amount can go a long way: You only need about a half a teaspoon for most recipes.
 For breads, you’ll usually use a full teaspoon.

 What exactly does xanthan gum do?
 It binds the ingredients together and can act as a substitute for gluten.
 Gluten enables bread to rise because it traps air bubbles and allows them to grow.
-Xanthan gum can substitute by doing the same thing.
+This ingredient can substitute by doing the same thing.

 Does Xanthan Gum Ferment?

-Possible substitutes for Xanthan gum are Guar gum and flaxseed.
-I have not tried these alternate methods, but from what I’ve heard, they do help hold things together.
+Possible substitutes for Xanthan gum are Guar gum, gelatin powder, psyllium hust and ground flaxseed.
+These do help hold things together.
 However, numerous people say that they don’t work quite as well as Xanthan gum does.

-Make sure you use a gluten free version of Xanthan gum, as most that are not gluten free are made from wheat.
+Make sure you use a gluten free version as most that are not gluten-free are made from wheat.

 Find Recipes That Use Xanthan Gum